-Are "Little T" Traumas Hurting Your Chance at True Happiness?
+Are "Little T" Traumas Still Affecting Your Life Today?

 The biggest mistake most people make is thinking that people who've experienced serious, severe trauma are the only ones who need healing.
 And I totally get it.
 The only time people mention healing work or therapy is typically when things are so bad - either have depression or anxiety, or they lost a parent or close loved one and can’t cope.
 So it's really easy to believe that only people who've experienced serious trauma are the only ones who need healing.